 - 1 cup of ONE of the following: salsa verde, traditional salsa, chicken broth OR barbecue sauce

-- Add both ingredients to the slow cooker.
-I like to put a little salsa (or other liquid) under the chicken as well as on top to prevent chicken from sticking to the bottom of the Instant Pot and to also make sure the chicken soaks up tons of flavor.
+- Add chicken and your choice of liquid to the slow cooker.
+I like to put a little salsa (or other liquid) under the chicken as well as on top to prevent chicken from sticking to the bottom of the Instant Pot and to make sure the chicken soaks up tons of flavor.

-- Once meat is shredded, return to liquid in Instant Pot and stir to combine before serving or storing in an airtight container for up to 5 days.
+- Once meat is shredded, return to liquid in Instant Pot and stir to combine.
+Serve immediately or refrigerate in an airtight container for up to 5 days.
 You can also freeze it, divided into containers or freezer bags to use later.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.